-286 120.8.
+120.8.
 Sanctions and Penalties

-120.8-1.
-A sanction or penalty, or any combination of sanctions and/or penalties, may be imposed upon the Nation's officials for misconduct in office, in accordance with this law.

-- 289 120.8-2.
-Sanctions and penalties may include: - 290 (a) Verbal Reprimand.
+- 120.8-1.
+A sanction or penalty, or any combination of sanctions and/or penalties, may be imposed upon the Nation's officials for misconduct in office, in accordance with this law. - 120.8-2.
+Sanctions and penalties may include: - (a) Verbal Reprimand.
 A verbal reprimand may be imposed on the official. - (1) The Oneida Business Committee or Trial Court shall submit written notices to both the official and to the Business Committee Support Office of the specific date, time and location of the verbal reprimand.
-The verbal reprimand shall occur at an Oneida Business Committee meeting and/or a General Tribal Council meeting.

-(2) To impose the verbal reprimand, the presiding Oneida Business Committee (2) To impose the verbal reprimand, the presiding Oneida Business Committee (3) Chairperson, or another Oneida Business Committee (4) The Oneida Business Committee or Trial Court's findings regarding the

-- (A) The Oneida Business Committee or Trial Court's findings regarding the specific actions or inaction taken by the official that were found to be misconduct; - (B) The reasons why the official's actions or inactions amounted to misconduct; - (C) A statement identifying that the misconduct violates the high standards of behavior expected of the Nation's officials and is not acceptable; and - 306 (D) A direction to the official to refrain from engaging in future misconduct.
-307 (b) Public Apology.
+The verbal reprimand shall occur at an Oneida Business Committee meeting and/or a General Tribal Council meeting. - (2) To impose the verbal reprimand, the presiding Oneida Business Committee Chairperson, or another Oneida Business Committee member if the verbal reprimand is imposed against the presiding Oneida Business Committee Chairperson, shall read a statement that identifies: - (A) The Oneida Business Committee or Trial Court's findings regarding the specific actions or inaction taken by the official that were found to be misconduct; - (B) The reasons why the official's actions or inactions amounted to misconduct; - (C) A statement identifying that the misconduct violates the high standards of behavior expected of the Nation's officials and is not acceptable; and - (D) A direction to the official to refrain from engaging in future misconduct. - (b) Public Apology.
 The official may be ordered to make a public apology.
-The Oneida 308 Business Committee or Trial Court shall submit written notices to both the official and to 309 the Business Committee Support Office of the specific date, time and location of the public 310 apology.
-The public apology shall occur at an Oneida Business Committee meeting and/or 311 a General Tribal Council meeting.
+The Oneida Business Committee or Trial Court shall submit written notices to both the official and to the Business Committee Support Office of the specific date, time and location of the public apology.
+The public apology shall occur at an Oneida Business Committee meeting and/or a General Tribal Council meeting.
 The public apology shall: